Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 that means, but it's probably not a good sign.
 Yes, you can guess at what it means; no, I won't tell you if you're right.

-The sound of the footsteps behind you changes suddenly, and halt; an instant later, the gauntleted hand of Alvis Starseeker makes a sign in your peripheral
+The sound of the footsteps behind you changes suddenly, and halts; an instant later, the gauntleted hand of Alvis Starseeker makes a sign in your peripheral
 vision: _bridge step_.
 Ah, of course; everyone should have thought earlier that marching in step might be far louder than necessary in a confined and echoing space.
 You resume backing up.
 You pass the gate of power, hammered into shape by sorcerors and moonlight.
 It hangs loosely on its hinges, varicolored sparks trying to span the gap.
-You pass the gate of life, whose living branches wave slightly in spring breeze that isn't blowing, trying to seal the breach.
-You pass the gate of stone; the gates are undamaged, but they swing freely over post-holes and the scattered debris of the posts which once restrained them.
+You pass the gate of life, whose living branches wave slightly in a spring breeze that isn't blowing, trying to seal the breach.
+You pass the gate of stone; the gates are undamaged, but they swing freely over the post-holes and the scattered debris of the posts which once restrained them.

 You examine the scene as you are able, between periods of looking and periods